Vaal River · Yellowfish Tactics · Euro · Indicator · Dry-Dropper

 Go-To Flies

-• Perdigon #14–18 (2.0–3.5mm tungsten)
+• Perdigon #14–18 with 2.0–3.5mm tungsten

-• PTN Hotspot #14–18 (2.5–3.0mm)
+• PTN Hotspot #14–18 with 2.5–3.0mm bead

-• Caddis larva #14–16 (anchor when pushing)
+• Caddis larva #14–16 as anchor when pushing

 Indicator Nymphing

-Great for wider runs, chop, and longer drifts where tight-line reach is limited.
+Great for wider runs, chop and longer drifts where tight-line reach is limited.

 Rig Notes

-• 9–12 ft leader + 4X–5X fluoro tippet
+• 9–12 ft leader plus 4X–5X fluoro tippet

-• Small yarn/air-lock indicator
+• Small yarn or air-lock indicator

-• Set depth Β±1.5–2Γ— the water depth
+• Set depth ±1.5–2× the water depth

 Flies That Produce

-• Perdigons / PTN Hotspot #16–18
+• Perdigons and PTN Hotspot #16–18

-• Worms when coloured and pushing
+• Worms when the river is coloured and pushing

 • CDC emerger as a dropper in clear slicks

-Guide tip: aim for an occasional bottom β€œtick” every few metres β€” more = too deep/heavy.
+Guide tip: aim for an occasional bottom “tick” every few metres — more than that usually means too deep or too heavy.

 Dry-Dropper

-Edges, grassy banks and foam lines shine β€” especially between summer storms as water clears.
+Edges, grassy banks and foam lines shine, especially between summer storms as the water starts to clear.

 How to Rig

-• Buoyant dry (foam beetle/ant) + 40–60cm dropper
+• Buoyant dry such as foam beetle or ant plus 40–60cm dropper

-• Target shade pockets, seams, undercuts
+• Target shade pockets, seams and undercuts

 Go-To Patterns

-• Foam beetle / ant #10–14
+• Foam beetle or ant #10–14

-• Dropper: slim #16–18 nymph (Perdigon/PTN)
+• Dropper: slim #16–18 nymph, Perdigon or PTN

 • Soft hackles when fish chase emergers

-Guide tip: if the dry β€œtwitches” but doesn’t sink, pause β€” many Yellowfish sip subtly.
+Guide tip: if the dry “twitches” but doesn’t sink, pause — many Yellowfish sip subtly.

 Leader Recipes & Bead Weights